pdwrc/rc-light-controller/USER-GUIDE.md

 This setting controls how far the steering must be turned before the turn signals activate.

-After selecting this option, turn the steering to the desired threshold position and long press the primary button to use that position as the threshold.
-The steering can be turned in either direction when setting the value.
-The same threshold will be used in both directions.
+After selecting this option, turn the steering in either direction to the desired threshold position and long press the primary button to use that position as the threshold.
+The same threshold will be used for both left and right directions.

 #### Sleep animation